-The full schedule of events for the 2020 Division III Indoor Track and Field Championships will be available later this fall at NCAA.org.
+The full schedule of events for the 2020 Division III Outdoor Track and Field Championships is now available on ncaa.org.
+The women will compete first during odd years and the men will compete first during even years.

 SCORING

 The men's and women's championships will use the eight-place scoring system (10-8-6-5-4-3-2-1) in individual and relay events (i.e., first place earns 10 team points, second place earns eight team points, etc.).